kony/TeamExpenses/README.md

 * Add Expenses
 * Update Expenses
 * Settle up the expenses
-* And analyse the expense trend of the team
+* And analyse the expense trend of the team.

 ## Requirement

-In order to build and run this app, you’ll need
+In order to build and run this app, you’ll need,
 * Kony Visualizer Enterprise V8SP4
 * Kony Fabric V8SP4